Under-19 Futsal EURO main round: Portugal, Czechia, Italy, Slovenia, Spain, Türkiye, Ukraine qualify | UEFA U-19 Futsal EURO

 Article summary

-Holders Portugal, twice champions Spain, former semi-finalists Slovenia and Ukraine plus Czechia and Türkiye have won their groups to join hosts Moldova in the finals with Italy or Slovakia to join them.
+Holders Portugal, two-time champions Spain and former semi-finalists Slovenia and Ukraine have won their groups along with Italy, Czechia and Türkiye to join hosts Moldova in the finals.

 Article top media content